hyperdefined/website-old-2/content/art.md

 title: "Art & References"
 layout: page
 ---
 <p id="subtext">No art on this page is mine.
 Artists for each piece are posted.
-Please do not use these images useless given permission by the artist or me.</p>
+Please do not use these images useless given permission by the artists!</p>
-<p id="subtext">Please support these artists!</p>
+<p id="subtext">Please support them for their work!</p>
 <div id="gallery01" class="gallery">
     <div class="inner">
         <ul>